fbrand-code/RyanSim-Lua/README.md

 It is built in Lua using LOVE2D as well as uses the Talkies framework.

-To play the game, unzip the folder and select RyanSim.exe.
+To play the game, make sure you have Lua and Love2D.
+Then select examp2.love.
+Alternatively, download RyanSim.zip from my itch.io page. (password is 'enter') https://dflimbingo.itch.io/ryansim

 Built entirely in two days.